ksu-is/2D-Side-Scrolling-Game/README.md

-# 2D-Side-Scrolling-Game
+# Simple 2D Game
-This game will be a simple 2D side scroller game like Mario or Sonic.
+This game will be a simple 2D game similar to the old game Asteroids.